LATEST ED HALE BIO

 Hale’s first real band post the EDDIE album period, Broken Spectacles – formed with childhood friend (now popular Americana singer) Matthew Sabatella – got their name from the cover of the Yoko Ono album Season of Glass, which featured a photo of the shattered and blood-stained glasses of slain Beatle’s singer John Lennon.

-Though Broken Spectacles never became the household name that they seemed destined to be, they did achieve a national buzz in the college radio circuit and especially in the music industry itself.
+Though Broken Spectacles never became the household name that they desired as youngsters, they did achieve a national buzz in the college radio circuit and especially in the music industry itself.
 The band’s debut album was engineered and produced by famed producer Brendan O’Brien (Black Crowes, Soundgarden, Pearl Jam, Bruce Springsteen).
 A failed attempt by legendary drummer Jerry Marotta (Peter Gabriel, Elvis Costello, Hall and Oates) to produce the band’s second album produced mixed results and was never completed, though Hale has stated it was one of the most important experiences in his musical career.
 “I think we learned more about making music, about making good music, about what good music is, in those few months working with Jerry Marotta than in all the years before or since.
 His knowledge of music and how to make it actually sound good and unique and different was just way beyond what we were capable of at that time as players.
 His influence has been huge on me and how I look at music.
 He was the first guy I ever met and worked with in person who really lives in that other world where real artists live.
 Just totally transcendent beyond all the talk and bullshit of most people in the business,” Hale said about working with the famous drummer.

 Ed Hale released his first album, Eddie, at the age of 17 on the Alarming Talent record label out of Atlanta Georgia.
 He was discovered while still in school by music critic-historian and talent agent Murray Silver who wrote the book Great Balls of Fire: The Jerry Lee Lewis Story.
 Silver produced Hale’s first album entitled EDDIE.
 Hale’s first professional live concert performance was opening for the band REM at the Fox Theatre for 5,000 people.
 It was after this period as a solo artist that Hale formed the group Broken Spectacles, wanting to be more than just a “pop singer and be in a real rock band”.